• Five-day, Monday to Friday program:

 Lindsay will never forget why she became a marine biologist in the first place – seeing her first whale on a Captain John Boat at the age of five!
 She hopes you’ll be just as inspired after an amazing day learning about our unique coastline and the fascinating marine world just next door to us!

-Your child will learn to use compound and stereo microscopes, and how to prepare specimens for observation and discovery.
+During the week, your child will learn to use compound and stereo microscopes, and how to prepare specimens for observation and discovery.
 Imagine using a stereo microscope to get up close to a tiny hermit crab!
 We examine x-ray images of marine life to understand their make-up and how they have adapted to their marine environment.
+Campers also take field trips to explore tidal pools and go on a whale watch!

 “My greater education was from summer enrichment, because it took me to another level.”